 Suicide is the second most common cause of death in individuals aged 10 to 34 and the tenth most common cause of death throughout the United States.¹ It’s a harrowing and anxiety-provoking subject, but one that is crucial to talk about despite any discomfort.
+In 2020, there were almost 46,000 deaths and 1.2 million suicide attempts in the United States.³⁰ Every eleven minutes, an American dies by suicide; every 40 seconds, someone will die by their own hand globally.
+Approximately 130 Americans die by suicide every day.
 If you are suffering, it’s essential to know that you are not alone.

 We have compiled some facts about rates of suicide in different populations, risk factors for suicidal actions, and information on warning signs and resources to help you.
 Whether you are helping a loved one or helping yourself, we want to provide you with the best possible information to help you stay safe.